nosajio/writing/prototype-days-2018-03-26.md

 %img[A typical day when I'd just started freelancing.](https://a.nosaj.io/proto-day/day-past-example.png)

-After living it for a while, I tweaked how much free time gave myself because I found myself taking free time away from work time, and that seemed like a bad habit to get into.
+After living it for a while, I tweaked how much free time I gave myself because I found myself taking free time away from work time, and that seemed like a bad habit to get into.

 %img[Now my typical day looks like this](https://a.nosaj.io/proto-day/day-typical-example.png)

-Now, with fewer work hours blocked out throughout the day, I find that I get more done when I am working because time is more precious than when I worked for upto 10hrs every day.
+Now, with less work hours blocked out throughout the day, I find that I get more done when I am working because time is more precious than when I worked for upto 10hrs every day.